SirvanD/Project_UAP_Watch/README.md

 # Space_Watch
-## CRUD APP created in Ruby  <a href="https://sirvand.github.io/Melbourne-Subway-Planner/"> Live Demo </a>
+## CRUD APP created built in Ruby  <a href="https://sirvand.github.io/Melbourne-Subway-Planner/"> Live Demo </a>

-- Utilising HTML, CSS, PSQL DB and multiple Ruby gems and APIs users can signup/login/authenticate/share/edit/delete space images.
+- Utilising HTML, CSS, PSQL DB and multiple Ruby gems/frameworks and APIs users can signup/login/authenticate/share/edit/delete space images.
 - Ruby Gems used: Sinatra,PG,BCrypt,nasa_api
 - Cloudinary API has been used for uploading local imgase.
 API Keys has been kep as an enviromental variable for security.
 - BCrypt API has been used to store and digest users password and authenticate users upon login.